tutikka/JavaDeepLearning/README.md

 A neural network implementation written in pure Java using no additional libraries.
 This project is mainly for educational purposes to understand how neural networks work.

+Note that batch processing is not implemented, and each "observation" is fed to the network separately, which makes training quite inefficient, but perhaps a little bit easier to understand.

 ## XOR Example

+The XOR function is a nice way of testing the implementation, since it is very well known and compact.
+Additionally, it cannot be represented by a linear model, which makes it a suitable task for neural networks.

+**Code**

 ```java
 // initialize features as all combinations of 0 and 1